Medically reviewed by Vicky Davis, FNP

 They may also suggest lifestyle changes.
 Smoking and drinking cutbacks are great, but those suggestions may also include things like changing up your diet and getting regular exercise, which has been shown in studies to offer the same benefits as medication to some individuals.

 If you want to have a good sex life, chances are you're going to have to take care of both your physical and mental health to get there.
 Sure, sex is possible without a "healthy" mind or body, but the relationship between depression and sexual function may eventually catch up with you.
+While it may not seem related, is there a connection between male depression and affairs?

 If you're experiencing major depression or another form of depressive disorder, it will continue to get worse until you seek treatment — and that's not good.